ituitis20-ozkani19/discourse-ocr-uploads/README.md

 * Copy the value of the `private_key` field into the `discourse ocr uploads google private key` setting.
 Make sure to remove the surrounding quotes but leave the `-----BEGIN PRIVATE KEY-----` in the beginning and the `-----END PRIVATE KEY-----\n` at the end.
 * Enable the plugin

 The plugin can be enabled on a per-category basis.
-Go to the category settings tab, look for the **OCR Uploads** heading and check **Perform handwriting OCR on the first image in a topic**.
+Go to the category settings tab, look for the **OCR Uploads** heading and check **Perform OCR on the images in the first post of a topic**.

 ## Usage